 I would like to welcome everyone to our Webpage.
-We are dedicated to serve our Community through the provisions of Suppression, Rescue, Education, Medical Responder and Community Involvement.
-The Department serves with Pride and Proficiency since 1895.
+We are dedicated to serving our Community through the provisions of Suppression, Rescue, Education, Medical Responder and Community Involvement.
+The Department continues serving with Pride and Proficiency since 1895.
 Please enjoy our page and feel free to contact us with any concerns and/or questions.

 A Little About Us

 We are a fully paid Fire Department.
 We serve the citizens of Kinston 24 hours a day seven days a week working a 24 hour on 48 hour off rotation with three shifts.
 Our total staff is currently 51 Personnel.
 We have three Fire Stations that service 16.9 square miles and a population of approximately 21,677 citizens.